 List of closed tickets in the 1.25.0 release.
-Over 110 issues were addressed and resolved.
+Over 130 issues were addressed and resolved.

-The next release is planned to be released in autumn 2025.
+The next release is planned to be released towards the end of 2025.
 It should include further improvements to the GUI such as a restructured Simulation Setup dialog, faster editing of large models in OMEdit, etc. Further improvements in FMI 2.0.x export are also planned.

-Full Changelog: https://github.com/OpenModelica/OpenModelica/compare/v1.24.5....v1.25.0
+Full Changelog: https://github.com/OpenModelica/OpenModelica/compare/v1.24.5...v1.25.0-dev.beta.1